Blog

 Even if the person affected does not wake up, sleep-disordered breathing can interrupt deep sleep, which relies on a very slow and specific breathing pattern.

-A shortage of sleep can also lead to irritability, mood swings, difficulty concentrating, and other symptoms that are often associated with ADHD.
+A shortage of sleep can also lead to irritability, mood swings, difficulty concentrating, and other symptoms similar to those associated with ADHD.

 Mouth Breathing In Sleep Apnea